Mortons Neurom - Rehcore AB

 Causes of Morton's neuroma

-The exact cause of Morton's neuroma is not fully understood, but several factors may contribute to its development:
+The exact cause of Morton's neuroma is not fully understood, but several factors can contribute to its development:

-• Sunken forefoot arch: Reduced space between the metatarsal bones can increase pressure on the nerves.
+• Fallen metatarsal arch: Reduced space between the metatarsal bones can increase pressure on the nerves.

-• Tight or high-heeled shoes: These can compress the nerves of the foot and worsen symptoms.
+• Tight or high-heeled shoes: These can compress the nerves in the foot and worsen symptoms.

-• Overexertion: Activities such as running or sports with a lot of jumping can irritate the nerves.
+• Overuse: Activities such as running or sports with a lot of jumping can irritate the nerves.

-• Foot deformities: Conditions such as flat feet or hammertoes can increase the risk.
+• Foot deformities: Conditions like flat feet or hammer toe can increase the risk.

 Symptoms include pain between the third and fourth toes, often described as a stabbing or burning pain.
-Many people also experience the pain as an electric shock, especially with exertion.
-The pain can also occur at rest, especially if the nerve is inflamed.
-In more advanced cases, there may also be swelling and discomfort when wearing shoes that put pressure on the forefoot.
+Many also experience the pain as an electric shock, especially with weight-bearing.
+Pain can also occur at rest, especially if the nerve is inflamed.
+In more advanced cases, swelling and discomfort may also occur when wearing shoes that press on the forefoot.

 Treatment of Morton's neuroma

-Treatment aims to reduce pressure on the affected nerve and relieve symptoms:
+Treatment aims to reduce pressure on the affected nerve and alleviate symptoms:

-• Shoe change: Wear shoes with a wide toe box and low heels to reduce pressure on the forefoot.
+• Footwear change: Use shoes with a wide toe box and low heel to reduce pressure on the forefoot.

 • Orthopedic inserts: Specially designed inserts can provide support and relief.

-• Painkillers: Nonsteroidal anti-inflammatory drugs (NSAIDs) can reduce pain and inflammation.
+• Pain relievers: Non-steroidal anti-inflammatory drugs (NSAIDs) can reduce pain and inflammation.

 • Cortisone injections: Can be used to reduce inflammation in the area.

-• Surgery: If conservative treatments do not help, surgical removal of the thickened nerve tissue may be considered.
+• Surgery: If conservative treatments are not effective, surgical removal of the thickened nerve tissue may be considered.

-Effective treatment begins with relieving the pressure on the forefoot.
-A plantar fascia can help lift the forefoot arch and reduce pressure on the nerve.
-Plantar fascia works by supporting the arch and preventing the head of the foot from compressing the nerve.
+Effective treatment begins with relieving pressure on the forefoot.
+A metatarsal pad can help lift the metatarsal arch and reduce pressure on the nerve.
+Metatarsal pads work by supporting the arch and preventing the metatarsal heads from compressing the nerves.
 These inserts can be attached directly to the shoe or used as part of a 3/4 insole.
-It is important to use plantar fascia in all of your shoes, even sandals or narrower shoes, to ensure that the nerve is not subjected to additional pressure.
+It is important to use the metatarsal pads in all your shoes, even in sandals or narrower shoes, to ensure that the nerve is not subjected to further pressure.

-Shoe choice also plays a crucial role in treatment.
-Tight shoes compress the forefoot, which worsens the pain and prevents the lifting effect of the pad.
+The choice of shoes also plays a crucial role in treatment.
+Tight shoes compress the forefoot, which worsens the pain and prevents the lifting effect of the metatarsal pad.
 Choose shoes with wider toe boxes and avoid heels, as these shift the load to the forefoot and increase pressure on the nerve.

-In more severe cases, orthopedic insoles and custom-made shoes may be necessary to provide long-term relief and relief.
-The combination of functional shoes with built-in support, such as a forefoot roller, and insoles often gives good results and can improve the quality of life with Morton's neuroma.
+In more severe cases, orthopedic metatarsal pads and custom-made shoes may be necessary to provide long-term relief.
+The combination of functional shoes with built-in support, such as a forefoot rocker sole, and metatarsal pads often yields good results and can improve the quality of life for those with Morton's neuroma.

 Recommended products